Photo by Leeca Desforges

 "Wouldn't the guy have been about twelve during the time period in question?"

 Sam smiled and slowly shook his head as if he considered the joke to be on himself.
 "You know what?
 You have me on that.
 There's an explanation, and you'll have to trust I can't give it to you right now."

 Trust?
 A major gap in his story like that?
 Was he simply toying with her?
 OK, focus, focus.
 She did not have to be Perry Mason trying to crack a lying witness.
 It would not help to get stuck on this point.
 What did she really need to know?

 "What exactly were those experiments trying to accomplish?"

 Sam seemed to approve of this question; his eyebrows lifted receptively, and a new congeniality shone in his eyes.
 "I'll start with the one thing Mr. Harvey said last night that was true.
 There was a mathematical component.
 The fact that personal modesty could evolve by natural selection, essentially random trial and error, has bearing on a much larger debate.
 You could call what Mr. Harvey and his friends discovered a breakthrough.
 I grant them that."

 "What larger debate?"

 Sam pulled a sheet of paper out of his desk and began writing.
 When he flipped it around for Lillian's inspection it looked like gobbledygook: two lines of numbers, letters, and cryptic symbols connected by an equal sign.
 "You don't have to understand this.
-Just so you know, what they proved was that the equal sign is correct.
-And that is a fact that has enormous consequences."
+Just so you know, what they proved was the equal sign is correct.
+And that is a fact with enormous consequences."

 "Well, you probably don't want to hear the esoteric physics, but last night Mr. Harvey provided you with an example of one of the by-products.
 What he said about funding those eighties studies with lottery winnings was true."